gbdev/pandocs/content/Rendering.md

 Sprites are fairly small (8x8 or 8x16), so several hardware objects are often combined to produce a larger graphic, which is often referred to as a *sprite*.
-(Arguably, the terminology here isn't consistently used by everyone...)